Strategic approach and effective methods enable quick solution to Einstein riddle Who owns the fish

 Sixth strategy and pattern: certain assignment by exclusion

-This is a very favorable condition when out of a set of values for a variable only one value is left to be assigned as well as only one cell is left empty for the variable.
+This is a very favorable condition when out of a set of values for a variable, only one value is left to be assigned to one empty cell left for the variable.
 The last value automatically gets assigned to this remaining cell.

-The Statement 7 and then Statement 11 together provide us with an example of what we call—a chained link search.
+The Statement 7 and then Statement 11 together give us—a chained link search.

-We have processed more than half of the 15 logic statements filling up less than half of the 25 logic cells, but also exhausted all possibilities of any of the previously used strategies and patterns.
-No easy pickings and no reference of any of the certainly placed 11 values in the logic table left in the remaining 7 logic statements.
+We have processed more than half of the 15 logic statements filling up less than half of the 25 logic cells, but also exhausted possible use of patterns and techniques used till now.
+Verify correctness of the conclusion.

-Solution to Einstein riddle who owns the fish: Logic analysis stage 4: Temporary bonded member structure on two variable values, use of multiple statements, Possibilities, and Cycle
+Breakthrough by Temporary bonded member structure on two variable values, use of multiple statements, Possibilities, and Cycle.

 We repeat the most potent strategy in solving difficult reasoning puzzles,

-When no easier path towards solution is available, form and use temporary bonded member structures.
+When no easier path towards the solution is available, form and use temporary bonded member structures.

-Top part of the following figure represents these two possibilities where for brevity we have not shown the main logic table.
+Top part of the following figure is these two possibilities where, for brevity we have not shown the main logic table.

-We call this powerful new structure as a Cycle, as the two values of the same variable cycle through the two cells and effectively block these two cells from placement of any other Drinks value.
+This powerful new structure is a Cycle.
+The two values of the same variable cycle through the two cells and effectively block these two cells from placement of any other Drinks value.
 This cycle is represented in the lower part of the above figure.

 The cycle blocking two Drinks values and two Drinks row cells, the remaining Drink “water” gets automatically assigned to occupant of House 1 by exclusion.

-This is a critical analytical step and you should check for yourself till fully satisfied.
+This is a critical step of analysis and you should check for yourself till fully satisfied.

-The difficult obstacle is now broken through by the combined use of temporary bonded member structure on two variables, creation of two Possibilities and finally a Cycle.
-This is the most important breakthrough in whole of this beautiful problem.
+The critical barrier is broken through by the combined use of temporary bonded member structure on two variables, creation of two Possibilities and finally a Cycle.
+This is the most important breakthrough in the puzzle.

-The first assignment now is straightforward—with Smokes row nearly full, "Statement 13.
-The German smokes Prince." is processed next for certain assignment by conflict with Smokes value Bluemasters.
+The first assignment now is straightforward—with Smokes row nearly full, “Statement 13.
+The German smokes Prince” is analyzed next for certain assignment by conflict with Smokes value Bluemasters.

-The state of the logic table is shown below along with the four statements that we processed after the previous stage.
+The state of the logic table is shown below along with the four statements that we processed after the earlier stage.

-Solution to Einstein riddle who owns the fish: Logic analysis final stage: Exclusion and link reference—all easy pickings
+Solution to Einstein's riddle who owns the fish: Logic analysis final stage

-The final state of logic table is shown below.
+The final state of logic table is shown.

-Patterns and systematic methods do take away the mystery of a puzzle somewhat but surely improve the ability to identify, form and use new patterns and methods in unraveling mysteries of new problems.
+Patterns and systematic methods do take away the mystery of the puzzle somewhat.
+But, it improves the ability to identify, form and use new patterns and methods in unraveling mysteries of new problems.